All Episodes

 And there's no denying they couldn't tell anybody.

-There are too many people acting like they could be harmed by the release of this information uh to make me think there's nothing to it.
+There are too many people acting like they could be harmed by the release of this information to make me think there's nothing to it.

-I mean, if if something comes out and you've looked at it and you've examined it and you rejected it, then you're not gonna act frightened when somebody brings it up after your report's over, and that's what's happened here.
+I mean, if something comes out and you've looked at it and you've examined it and you rejected it, then you're not going to act frightened when somebody brings it up after your report's over.

 So patience, my friends.